aglavic/plotpy/README.txt

-      Release Notes for the plotting script collection Version 0.6 Please report bugs and feature requests to http://atzes.homeip.net/plotwiki/tiki-forums.php
+      Release Notes for the plotting script collection Version 0.6.1 Please report bugs and feature requests to http://atzes.homeip.net/plotwiki/tiki-forums.php

 Content:

 0   - introduction
-1   - changes since version 0.5
+1   - changes since version 0.6
+1.1 - changes from version 0.5 to 0.6
-1.1   - changes from version 0.4 to 0.5
+1.2 - changes from version 0.4 to 0.5
 2   - installation Linux
 2.1 - installation Windows
 3   - list of modules and packages